 Read more Governance Summit wrap-up

-These sessions adressed addressed including how to return to the workplace, post-crisis compensation strategies, refreshing the board and other human capital issues, the importance of environmental, social and governance (ESG) issues moving forward, and how these crises will impact risk management in the future.
+These sessions adressed issues including how to return to the workplace, post-crisis compensation strategies, refreshing the board and other human capital issues, the importance of environmental, social and governance (ESG) issues moving forward, and how these crises will impact risk management in the future.

 The series was sponsored by Diligent, with supporting sponsors PwC, Pay Governance, Howard & O’Brien Executive Search, and Haug Partners LLP.